Sarah: Parameter file

-\paragraph*{Examples} \begin{enumerate} \item One dependence, which might be used always, is the parametrization of a mixing matrix by a mixing angle: the mixing of the charged Higgs (\verb"ZP") in the MSSM can be parametrized by a mixing angle \(\beta\).
+\paragraph*{Examples} \begin{enumerate} \item One dependence, which might be used always, is the parametrization of a mixing matrix matrix by a mixing angle: the mixing of the charged Higgs (\verb"ZP") in the MSSM can be parametrized by the mixing angle \(\beta\).
 This is defined in \SARAH via

 \item The relation between the gauge couplings \(g_1\) and \(g_2\) and the electric charge \(e\) is an example for an optional dependence.
 This relation is defined by